dusty-nv/jetson-inference/docs/webrtc-dash.md

 ```

-Action plugins should implement the `on_event()` callback which receives all new and updated events from the system.
+Action plugins should implement the `on_event()` callback, which receives all new and updated events from the system.
 The plugins then filter the events by domain-specific critera before triggering a response of some kind.
 See the [`Event`](../python/www/dash/server/event.py) class for the event attributes that can be accessed.
 This code all runs in the backend streaming process, and has access to the low-level data streams without impacting performance.

 ### Filters